chef/chef-web-docs/README.md

 - `snap install node --classic --channel=12`
 - `snap install hugo --channel=extended`

-### Markdown

-Hugo uses [Goldmark](https://github.com/yuin/goldmark) which is a superset of Markdown that includes GitHub styled tables, task lists, and definition lists.

 ### Troubleshooting your Dev Environment

 To clean your local development environment: